jverne/jverne.github.io/_drafts/2017-02-25-don-t-look-at-my-guitar-amp.md

 ---
 ## Bedroom Rocker

+Look at this thing.

+[...]

+It actually goes to eleven.

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.